-Leadership – leadership is an important quality that employers look for.
+Leadership is an important quality that employers look for.
 You should expect a question related to your leadership abilities if you are interviewing for a managerial position.

-Handling Stress – sometimes work can be stressful and employers want to know you can handle trying situations.
-You should expect a question regarding how you handle stress if you are interviewing for a position in a fast paced or volatile industry.
+Sometimes work can be stressful and employers want to know you can handle trying situations.
+You should expect a question regarding how you handle stress if you are interviewing for a position in a fast-paced or volatile industry.

 The STAR method is a four-step systematic approach used to answer behavioral questions.